FabianReister/drawio-latex/README.md

      \caption{Some caption}
      \label{fig:mylabel}
     \end{figure}

+If your drawio diagram file consists of mutiple pages, you might want to use

+     \includedrawiopage{Figures/path/to/drawio/diagram/without/extension}[12][0.7]

+to include the 12th page.
+Note, the interface is slighlty different.
+Here, only the textwidth can be set.

+## Customization

 ## Acknowledgement

 The research leading to these results has received funding from the Carl Zeiss Foundation.